GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/use-shared-storage/index.md

 	width="744", height="124"
 %}

-Shared Storage can be also enabled with the `--enable-features=PrivacySandboxAdsAPIsOverride,SharedStorageAPI,FencedFrames` flag from the command line.
+You can also enable Shared Storage with the `--enable-features=PrivacySandboxAdsAPIsOverride,SharedStorageAPI,FencedFrames` flag in the command line.

 ### Use the demo